-"Hellenes of past ages,

-Oh, start again to life!

-At the sound of my trumpet breaking

-Your sleep!
-Oh, join with me

-And the seven-hilled city seeking

-Fight, conquer, till we're free!"
+"Hellenes of past ages, Oh, start again to life!
+At the sound of my trumpet breaking Your sleep!
+Oh, join with me And the seven-hilled city seeking Fight, conquer, till we're free!"

--Riga's War-song.
+-RIGA'S WAR-SONG.

-Before South America had won ever independence, another country had felt the tyranny of oppression, and had already begun to struggle into the fuller air of freedom.
+Before ever South America had won her independence, another country had felt the tyranny of oppression, and had already begun to struggle into the fuller air of freedom.
 That country was Greece-the land of Homer and Socrates-the land of Marathon and Thermopylæ.
-Greece had been subject to Rome, till Constantine built a new Rome and Constantinople became the capital of the Empire.
-Under this Byzantine Empire, Eastern had remained. capture Greece till the Constantinople by the Turks in 1453.
+Greece had been subject to Rome, till Constantine built a new Rome and Constantinople became the capital of the Eastern Empire.
+Under this Byzantine Empire, Greece had remained, till the capture of Constantinople by the Turks in 1453.
 Under Turkish rule the Greeks had suffered deeply, and that nation, once so famous in Europe, now lay paralysed under its Mohammedan oppressors.